DevExpress/devextreme-documentation/api-reference/10 UI Components/dxList/1 Configuration/collapsibleGroups.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end-user can collapse groups.
+Specifies whether or not an end user can collapse groups.

 ---
 This property makes sense if the [grouped](/api-reference/10%20UI%20Components/dxList/1%20Configuration/grouped.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#grouped') property is set to **true**.

 If the **collapsibleGroups** property is set to **true**, the down arrow is displayed to the right of a group header.
-An end-user can collapse or expand a group simply clicking the group header.
+An end user can collapse or expand a group simply clicking the group header.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/List/GroupedList/"